Minutes to Midnight (Linkin Park album): Critical reception

-Minutes to Midnight received generally mixed to positive reviews, based on an aggregate score of 56/100 from Metacritic.

 Rolling Stone gave Minutes to Midnight 4 out of 5 stars, stating that "most of Minutes is honed, metallic pop with a hip hop stride and a wake-up kick", and it was placed at number 25 in their list of the Top 50 Albums of 2007.
 IGN referred to it as "definitely a step in the right direction and a stepping stone for things to come".
 Herald Sun writer Karen Tye gave it 3½ out of 4 stars and praised the band's new sound, asking, "Who knew being a plain old rock band could suit Linkin Park so well?".
 Despite commending the band for their ambition, The Guardians Caroline Sullivan gave the album 3 out of 5 stars and perceived "their decision to stay roughly within the shrieky boundaries of their genre" as a weakness, while writing that "the sound still pivots on the interplay of walloping guitar chords and self-flagellating lyrics".

 Among those with a more negative view of the album was Stephen Thomas Erlewine of AllMusic, who described the album's sound as "passé" and summed the band's effort up as "opting to create a muddled, colorless murk", giving it 3 and a half out of 5 stars.
 Johan Wippsson from Melodic acknowledged the band's progression but felt that the album is "weak" and "too shattered".
 NME magazine's Dan Silver gave it a rating of 2/10, calling it the "sound of a band trying and failing to forge a new identity", and referring to the song "Hands Held High", a song about terrorist attacks and war, as "far and away the funniest thing you will hear all year".

 In 2024, Loudwire staff elected it as the best hard rock album of 2007.